-- Notice of the University's Title IX Sexual Harassment Grievance Process, including any informal resolution process. - Notice of the allegations of Title IX Sexual Harassment, including sufficient details known at the time and with sufficient time to prepare a response before any initial interview, which in no case shall be conducted within less than 24 hours of the notice, including: - The identities of the parties involved in the alleged incident, if known; - o The conduct allegedly constituting Title IX Sexual Harassment; - o The date and location of the alleged incident, if known; - A statement that the Respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the grievance process; - Notice to the parties that they may have an advisor of their choice, who can be, but is not required to be, an attorney; - Notice to the parties that they and their advisor may inspect and review evidence obtained during the investigation; - Notice of the relevant prohibitions on knowingly making false statements or knowingly submitting false information during the grievance process; however, a determination of responsibility, alone is not sufficient to conclude that a party made a false statement.
+- Notice of the University's Title IX Sexual Harassment Grievance Process, including any informal resolution process. - Notice of the allegations of Title IX Sexual Harassment, including sufficient details known at the time and with sufficient time to prepare a response before any initial interview, which in no case shall be conducted within less than 24 hours of the notice, including: - The identities of the parties involved in the alleged incident, if known; - The conduct allegedly constituting Title IX Sexual Harassment; - o The date and location of the alleged incident, if known; - A statement that the Respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the grievance process; - A statement that a determination regarding responsibility is made at the conclusion of the grievance process; - Notice to the parties that they may have an advisor of their choice, who can be, but is not required to be, an attorney; - Notice to the parties that their advisor may inspect and review evidence obtained during the investigation; - Notice of the relevant prohibitions on knowingly making false statements or knowingly submitting false information during the grievance process; however, a determination of responsibility, alone is not sufficient to conclude that a party made a false statement.

-If applicable to an investigation, an updated written notice will be provided to the Complainant and Respondent of any additional allegations added after the initial notice to the parties whose identities are known.
+If applicable to an investigation, an updated written notice will be provided to Respondent of any additional allegations added after the initial notice to the parties whose identities are known.